MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-verticalshrink-property.md

 > Use this property when the visual content of the add-in is designed to remain usable when height is restricted.

 ## Applies to
-VerticalShrink is only supported when the control add-in is displayed in a CardPart on Role Center pages or when it is the only content displayed in a Card page.
+VerticalShrink is only supported when the control add-in is displayed on a CardPart on Role Center pages or when it is the only content displayed on a Card page.

 ## Property Values
 **True** if the control add-in is allowed to shrink vertically.
 The default value is **false**.